Skip to content

 What can the data tell us about Black entrepreneurs in Canada?

-Listen to this article as an audio recording February is Black History Month: an invitation to recognize, celebrate and honour the profound contributions Black workers have made to building Canada’s economy, politics and labour market.
-For Black History Month 2024, we’re sharing a three-part series in which we outline some of the history of Black…Read More
+February is Black History Month: an invitation to recognize, celebrate and honour the profound contributions Black workers have made to building Canada’s economy, politics and labour market.
+For Black History Month 2024, we’re sharing a three-part series in which we outline some of the history of Black entrepreneurs in Canada, review what official data sources…Read More

 Collage-style illustration shows a map of Canada beside a woman with a clipboard.